jaimederringer/human_behavior_genetics/README.md

 5. [Final Popular Source](week_14/course_project_final_popular_source.md), due Week 14, 5 points
 6. [Final Paper](week_15/course_project_final_paper.md), due Finals Week, 10 points

-Additionally, throughout the semester there will be weekly activities that integrate your course project topic.
+Additionally, throughout the semester there will be weekly activities that integrate your Course Project topic and skills.

 Course Project assignments (those listed above) EXCEPT FOR THE FINAL PAPER are due by the Monday after the listed week by 5 pm.
 Late assignments lose 10% per day late, where "day" increments automatically after 5 pm (eg. 5.01 pm on Monday is 1 day late = -10%).